 RESEARCH AREAS

 Social interactions between individuals and among groups are a hallmark of human society and are critical to the physical and mental health of a wide variety of species including humans.
 The central goal of our lab is to investigate the fundamental principles underlying the regulation of social behavior in both biological and artificial intelligence systems, with a focus on empathy and prosociality.
-We study how neural circuits and the underlying computation regulate social behavioral decisions within a single brain, as well as how emergent inter-brain neural properties arise from social interactions between individuals.
+We study how neural circuits and the underlying computation regulate social behavioral decisions within a single brain, as well as how shared neural dynamics arise across individuals.
 We take a multi-disciplinary approach and use a variety of experimental and computational technologies across molecular, circuit, and behavioral levels.

 Review: Chen & Hong.
 Neural circuit mechanisms of social behavior.
 Neuron 2018.